What are the Most Important SOC Skills

 How to learn these skills

-Gaining the CompTia Network+ certification is an excellent start in learning networking.
+Gaining the CompTIA Network+ certification is an excellent start in learning networking.
 The best way to learn to improve and provide more clarity in reading and writing is to get a blog on Medium.
 Then, get a subscription to Grammarly and study the changes they suggest.
-If you just continue to use Grammarly like it's intended, it will force you to start thinking about how you're communicating, and for me, I wrote in more ambiguity than I thought.
-It wasn't as clear as I thought, Also, as a practice, any word that you come across that you aren’t familiar with, don’t just ignore it… look it up!
+If you continue to use Grammarly as intended, it will force you to start thinking about how you're communicating, and for me, I wrote in more ambiguity than I thought.
+It wasn't as clear as I thought.
+Also, as a practice, any word that you come across that you aren’t familiar with, don’t just ignore it… Look it up!
 Not in the Oxford (Google) but in Merriam-Webster.
-Merriam-Webster’s new word requirements are much stricter and the Merriam-Webster should be your go-to.
-If the definition doesn’t fit the context, then you can even try that word on Urban Dictionary, but never let a sentence go by that you didn’t comprehend.
+Merriam-Webster’s word requirements are much stricter, and Merriam-Webster should be your go-to.
+If the definition doesn’t fit the context, you can try that word on Urban Dictionary, but never let a sentence go by that you didn’t comprehend.

-As my challenge to you, I will give you the single magic question to ask to jump-start your soft skills journey,
+As my challenge, I will give you a single magic question to ask others to jump-start your soft skills journey.

 "How did you come to that conclusion?"

 Don’t breeze over these suggestions.
-No one wants to hear that networking and understanding are the most important skills, but they are true, and the time spent studying them will surely pay off.
+No one wants to hear that networking and understanding are the most essential skills, but they are true, and the time spent studying them will surely pay off.

-Take your time learning how computers talk, and how SOC analysts talk by reading and writing, and remember to ask the magic question every single time.
+Take your time learning how computers and SOC analysts talk by reading and writing, and remember to ask the magic question every time to ensure you've understood.

-Communication is a grossly undervalued skill among tech nerds.
+Communication is a grossly undervalued skill among tech geeks.